 (3 units) (P/NP) (Session D) Professor Lisa Barcellos

-Please read the following attached PDF and the below.
-You must follow the application steps in the PDF before enrolling.
+You must follow the application steps in this PDF before enrolling:

 Summer Internship Application Process and Deliverables